okami101/terraform-kube-cluster/README.md

 * Ingress routing via Traefik (load balanced mode) and certificates managed by cert-manager
 * Many types of DB, including Redis, MySQL, PostgresSQL (cluster mode), Elasticseach
 * UI web managers, as Portainer, PHPMyAdmin, PgAdmin
-* Complete CI solution with Gitea and Concourse, as well as custom private docker registry
+* Complete CI solution with Gitea, as well as custom private docker registry
 * Some additional tools for my own needs (umami and redmine)

 For proper install, it should be used on top of [Terraform Hcloud K3s](https://github.com/adr1enbe4udou1n/terraform-hcloud-k3s).